 Q&A For Investment / Rental Properties Income

-What about rental income If the tenant did not pay rent in 2021 and made up for the rent in 2022?
+What about rental income If the tenant did not pay rent in last year and made up for the rent in the current year?

-The landlord and tenant should figure out a payment plan for missed rent, so the new rental income from 2021 should be included in your rent for 2022.
+The landlord and tenant should figure out a payment plan for missed rent, so the new rental income from last year should be included in your rent for the current year.